Lindsey Eastland, President

 Kelley Corcoran, VP Convention

-Dr. Kelley Corcoran AuD CCC-A has been working at Vanderbilt Bill Wilkerson Center since September 2016.
+Kelley Corcoran has been working at Vanderbilt Bill Wilkerson Center since September 2016.
 Areas of clinical practice are diagnostic adult hearing evaluations and balance evaluations, as well as cochlear implant evaluations and programming for adults and pediatrics.
 Prior to working at Vanderbilt, she worked in an audiology private practice in Anchorage, Alaska for two years.
 She obtained her AuD from the University of Washington in 2014.
-She is currently serving on the American Academy of Audiology ‘s Ethical Practices Committee and on the TAASLP Executive Council as VP of Convention.
+She is currently serving on the American Academy of Audiology 's Ethical Practices Committee and on the TAASLP Executive Council as VP of Convention.

 Kelley's areas of interest include: adult and pediatric vestibular assessment; adult and pediatric cochlear implant programming and evaluations; and research in those areas.